Seisin

 Seisin (or seizin) is a legal concept that denotes the right to legal possession of a thing, usually a fiefdom, fee, or an estate in land.
-It is similar, but legally separate from the idea of ownership.
+It is similar to, but legally separate from, the idea of ownership.

 The term is traditionally used in the context of inheritance law in the form of "the son and heir of X has obtained seisin of his inheritance", and thus is a term primarily concerned with conveyancing.
 The person holding such estate is said to be "seized of it", a phrase which commonly appears in inquisitions post mortem.
 It has varying relevance in modern legal systems, with distinctions between Common law and Civil law jurisdictions.